lemleysamantha/Project-one/README.md

 4. Prone to multicollinearity: Before applying Linear regression, multicollinearity should be removed (using dimensionality reduction techniques) because it assumes that there is no relationship among independent variables.

-## Split the Data and Target
+## Split the Training Data and Testing/Target Data

-We then fed the data in the Machine Learning Model and using the features of the dataset, we  split the processed data into training and testing data.
-We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data. first we created two variable **X** and **Y** to split data and the target.
-We stored **Price** in **Y** which is our target variable and pass rest of the features in varaible **X**.
+Separating data into training and testing sets is an important part of evaluating machine learning models.
+Typically, when we separate a data set into a training set and testing set, most of the data is used for training, and a smaller portion of the data is used for testing.
+By using similar data for training and testing, we can minimize the effects of data discrepancies and better understand the characteristics of the model.
+We used sklearn library to imoprt: **sklearn.model_selection import train_test_split**.
+Train_test_split is a function in Sklearn model selection for splitting data arrays into two subsets: for training data and for testing data.
+With this function, you don't need to divide the dataset manually.
+By default, Sklearn train_test_split will make 25:75 random partitions for the two subsets.
+But with our dataset I found better results when i divide datasets to 20:80 ratio.

-## Split Training and Testing data
+## Creating Training and Testing dataset
 for this we created four variables:

 **X_train, X_test, Y_train, and y_test**
 As we seperated the target from the data above, we then put all the data to train the module in the **X_train** variable and all the testing data in the variable **X_test**.
 The price of all the values from **X_train** will be stored in **y_train** and the price of all the values from **X_test** will be stored in **y_test**.
 We then utilized train-test-split function which we imported from sklearn library and pass our **X** and **Y** variable in it to finally split our data into traing and testing.

+After a model has been processed by using the training set, you test the model by making predictions against the test set.
+Because the data in the testing set already contains known values for the attribute that you want to predict, it is easy to determine whether the model's guesses are correct.
+We then fed the data in the Machine Learning Model and using the features of the dataset, we  split the processed data into training and testing data.
+We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data. first we created two variable **X** and **Y** to split data and the target.
+We stored **Price** in **Y** which is our target variable and pass rest of the features in varaible **X**.